lookupdaily/thermostat/README.md

 As a homeowner's daughter
 so that I can warm up my bedroom,
 I would like to increase the set temperature by a certain amount.

+As a homeonwer,
+so that I can not waste money,
+I would like to decrease the set temperature by a certain amount.
 ```